libre-tube/LibreTube/README.md

 </div>

-> **Note About Nightly** <br>
+> **Note about Nightly builds** <br>
 > Nightly builds include features/fixes before the official release.
-Nightly builds are generally less stable than normal releases. **Use nightly builds at your own discretion**
+Therefore, they are generally less stable than normal releases.
+Use nightly builds at your own risk.

 <details>
   <summary>📜️ Credits</summary>